-4.4 Union Meetings.
-In accordance with Swedish Medical Center policy, the Union may use designated meeting rooms of the Employer for meetings of the local unit, providing sufficient advance request of the facility is made through the Human Resources Department in accordance with Swedish Medical Center policies and procedures and space is available.
+4.6 Meeting Rooms.
+In accordance with Swedish Medical Center policy, the Union may use designated meeting rooms of the Employer for meetings of the Local Unit, providing sufficient advance request for meeting facilities is made through the Human Resources Department in accordance with Swedish Medical Center policy and procedure and space is available.

-4.5 New Employee Orientation.
-Delegates/officers (or designees), may meet with new employees during nursing orientation (on the delegate/officer's paid time, during the union's portion of the orientation), at a mutually agreeable time, to introduce employees to the Union and Union contract and will be the source of union information at orientation for the employee.
+4.7 New Employee Orientation.
+Delegates/officers (or designees), , may meet with new registered nurses during nursing orientation (on the delegate/officer's paid time, during the union's portion of the orientation), at a mutually agreeable time, to introduce employees to the Union and Union contract and will be the source of union information at orientation for the employee.
 The meeting shall not exceed one-quarter (1/4) hour in duration, and shall be on paid time for the new employee.
 An Employer representative will not be present during the union's portion of orientation.
 By the end of the week prior to each new employee orientation, the Employer shall provide the Union with a list of all employees scheduled for the orientation.
 This list shall include the date of the orientation and the name, FTE, job classification, start date, shift, department, unit and campus of each new employee attending the orientation.